natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ## wifi

 For wifi you have two options: `netctl` or `NetworkManager`.
-Both are relatively easy to use BUT do not work if they are both running simultaneously.
+Both are relatively easy to use BUT they do not work if they are both running simultaneously.
 Pick one.

 I went with 'NetworkManager'.
 It has worked ok ever since launching.